Shuangy's Kitchensink

 meat, ginger, potatoes, and onions are being pan fried

-Then, add potatoes if using any.
+Then, add your chopped potatoes in if using any.

 Now, add boiling water, soy sauce, Lao Chou (dark soy sauce), Liao Jiu (rice wine), oyster sauce, and salt to the wok.